MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 The Cloud Adoption Framework provides guidance for central teams on how to set up spending guardrails across the organization so workload teams know what is possibly provided by central teams.

 For more information, see [Cost Management policy compliance processes](/azure/cloud-adoption-framework/govern/cost-management/compliance-processes) and [Develop cost governance policy statements](/azure/cloud-adoption-framework/govern/cost-management/#develop-governance-policy-statements).
-The organization is generally encouraged to [Adopt policy-driven guardrails](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) for implementation.
+The organization is encouraged to [Adopt policy-driven guardrails](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) for implementation.

 ## Related links